United Kingdom of Great Britain and Ireland: Postwar reaction: 1815–1822

 Britain emerged from the Napoleonic Wars a very different country than it had been in 1793.
 As the Industrial Revolution progressed, society changed, becoming more urban.
 The postwar period saw an economic slump, and poor harvests and inflation caused widespread social unrest.
 British leadership was intensely conservative, ever watchful of signs of revolutionary activity of the sort that had so deeply affected France.
 Historians have found very few signs, noting that social movements such as Methodism strongly encouraged conservative support for the political and social status quo.

 The major constitutional changes included a reform of Parliament, and a sharp decline in the power and prestige of the monarchy.
-The Prince regent, on becoming King George IV in 1820 asked Parliament to divorce his wife Queen Caroline of Brunswick so that he could marry his favourite lover.
+The prince regent, on becoming George IV in 1820 asked Parliament to divorce his wife Queen Caroline of Brunswick so that he could marry his favourite lover.
 Public and elite opinion strongly favoured the Queen and ridiculed the king.
-The fiasco helped ruin the prestige of the monarchy and it recovered a fraction of the power wielded by King George III in his saner days.
+The fiasco helped ruin the prestige of the monarchy and it recovered a fraction of the power wielded by George III in his saner days.
 Historian Eugene Black says:

 the damage was irrevocable.
 The sovereign was increasingly a symbolic contradiction in his own age.
 Through madness, stupidity, and immorality Victoria's three predecessors lowered the stock of monarchy.
 Only thirty years of the narrow domestic virtues of Queen Victoria finally retrieved the symbolic luster of the sovereign.